-RISK COMMUNICATION, PREPAREDNESS AND AWARENESS IN THE HKH REGION the flood early warning system that was put in place in the region are risk communication, awareness and preparedness.
+RISK COMMUNICATION, PREPAREDNESS AND AWARENESS IN THE HKH REGION

+At the opposite end from the E2E modeling and data collection of the flood early warning system that was put in place in the region are risk communication, awareness and preparedness.
 These items need more attention and investment in time and resources than in the past.
 Managing flood and flash flood risks is an activity that requires improved communication between climate experts and civil society.